rbind/njtierney.com/content/post/2020-06-01-tidy-anscombe/index.md

 #> # … with 34 more rows
 ```

 Also just to give you a sense of the improvement of `pivot_longer` / `pivot_wider` over `gather` / `spread`, this is how I previously wrote this example (this blog post was started on 2017-12-08 and published on 2020-06-01) - and it didn't actually quite work and I gave up.
+(Although [David Robinsons's post on tidyverse plotting of Anscombe's quartet](https://rpubs.com/dgrtwo/tidy-anscombe) could have helped in retrospect).

 ``` r
 old_tidy_anscombe <- anscombe %>%